whereasjovially/InheritX-UI/README.md

 ## Introduction

 <i>
-InheritX is a blockchain-based application developed on Internet Computer (IC) that allows users to create a digital will and bequeath their assets to designated beneficiaries in the event of their death.
+InheritX is a blockchain-based application developed on <b>Internet Computer (IC)</b> that allows users to create a digital will and bequeath their assets to designated beneficiaries in the event of their death.
 </i>

 ### NOTE

+- Only people who have an [INSEE](https://www.insee.fr/en/accueil) number or living in France are eligible to use this application
-This repo contains Frontend Canister Code, for Backend Canisters code visit [InheritX](https://github.com/mzurs/InheritX)
+- This repo contains Frontend Canister Code, for Backend Canisters code visit [InheritX](https://github.com/mzurs/InheritX)

 ## Prerequisites